 Most women’s-specific bikes will also have some, if not all, of the following features…

-Saddle: Almost all women’s specific bikes will feature a women’s saddle, which many women find more comfortable than unisex or men’s saddles
+- Saddle: Almost all women’s-specific bikes will feature a women’s saddle, which many women find more comfortable than unisex or men’s saddles.

-Cockpit: The control area of the bike is often set up for the on-average smaller hands of women, using smaller grips, narrower handlebars and brakes with adjustable reach
+- Cockpit: The control area of the bike is often set up for the on-average smaller hands of women, using smaller grips, narrower handlebars, and brakes with adjustable reach.

-Suspension: The majority of women’s specific bikes will have a suspension tune that’s designed to suit the lighter on average weight to height ratio of women
+- Suspension: The majority of women’s-specific bikes will have a suspension tune that’s designed to suit the lighter on average weight-to-height ratio of women.

 As with anything to do with bikes, we’d always recommend taking a bike for a test ride where possible before deciding on it.
-Some women find women’s specific bikes suit them, others get on fine with unisex bikes.
+Some women find women’s-specific bikes suit them, while others get on fine with unisex bikes.

 How much should I spend?

-Whether they’re mechanical or hydraulic, look for disc brakes rather than rim brakes because they’ll provide the stopping power you’ll need, particularly in wet and muddy conditions
+Whether they’re mechanical or hydraulic, look for disc brakes rather than rim brakes because they’ll provide the stopping power you’ll need, particularly in wet and muddy conditions.

 Keep some money in your budget aside for kit and components.
 Most mountain bikes above a certain price point won’t come with pedals and those that do may not be great, so having some money spare to get a decent quality set will make a huge difference to your ride.
-You’ll also want to get a helmet, glasses and gloves if you don’t already have them
+You’ll also want to get a helmet, glasses and gloves if you don’t already have them.

-£350 to £500 — Alloy frame hardtail with around 100mm travel on forks, 21 to 24 gears with a double crankset, and either hydraulic or mechanical disc brakes
+- £350 to £500: Alloy frame hardtail with around 100mm travel on forks, 21 to 24 gears with a double crankset, and either hydraulic or mechanical disc brakes.

-£2,000 to £2,500 — High-grade alloy or carbon frame with quality suspension components including Fox 34 or 36, or RockShox Pike forks and Fox Evolution rear suspension shock.
-12-speed chainset, wheels designed to take tubeless tyres (which are less puncture prone and can be run at lower pressures for more grip) and more suspension travel options up to 150mm
+- £2,000 to £2,500: High-grade alloy or carbon frame with quality suspension components including Fox 34 or 36, or RockShox Pike forks and Fox Evolution rear suspension shock.
+12-speed chainset, wheels designed to take tubeless tyres (which are less puncture prone and can be run at lower pressures for more grip) and more suspension travel options up to 150mm.

-How to get a bargain bike
+How to get a bargain women’s mountain bike

 If you’re not fussed about having the latest model, you can score some serious savings by buying an older model.
-Many retailers will discount their bikes in the middle of the year, which means you could get around 30 percent off.
+Many retailers will discount their bikes in the middle of the year, which means you could get around 30 per cent off.